Top 10 Landmark in Kent for Weekend Road Trips

 5. Rochester Castle

-Rochester Castle is one of Kent’s most impressive medieval landmarks, offering a fascinating glimpse into the past.
+Rochester Castleis one of Kent’s most impressive medieval landmarks, offering a fascinating glimpse into the past with so much history to explore.
 Built in the 11th century, the castle played a key role in the region’s history, from its involvement in the Norman Conquest to its significance during the English Civil War.

 Today, it stands proudly with towering views over the River Medway, making it a must-visit for history enthusiasts and photographers alike.
 Explore the well-preserved ruins and restored features, including the mighty keep, which offers incredible views from the top.
 Rochester Castle also hosts a variety of events and reenactments throughout the year, adding a bit of excitement to your visit.